 • Topical: The immunotherapy comes in a lotion that you rub on your skin.
 This kind of immunotherapy can be used for very early skin cancer.

 • Intravesical: The immunotherapy goes straight into the bladder.

 Does immunotherapy is 100% effective, and can it be given in all stages of cancers?

 Cancers that are in early stages and amenable to surgery are mostly curable, although there are chances of early or late recurrences, depending on the nature of cancers.
 Cancers in advanced stages are considered incurable, and hence can be treated and restrained to some extent, but not curable fully.
 Such cancers have a higher risk of recurrences or progression.
 The diagnosis and survival of the cancer patients depend on a lot of factors including the type, nature, and extent of the tumor, the overall fitness of the patients, and previous responses to treatment.
 In non-curable cancers, the intention of treatment is disease control and assuring a good quality of life for the patient.
 Unfortunately, to date, none of the treatment modalities noted above can ensure or guarantee a 100% cure or control.
 The response rates of cancer, to one or all of the above modalities, vary and is depending mainly on the type, nature, and extent of cancer.

 Where do you go for immunotherapy?

-Oncoxpert is the cancer specialist who gives Immunotherapy to treat cancers, it utilizes the body’s own immune system to identify and attack the cancer cells by unmasking them and neutralizing their evasive mechanisms.
-Those therapies have been tried and tested in recent times, and have been approved in certain cancers in a certain subset of patients.
+Immunotherapy is given to treat cancers, it utilizes the body’s own immune system to identify and attack the cancer cells by unmasking them and neutralizing their evasive mechanisms.
+At OncoXpert Cancer Specialist provide Best Cancer treatment.